Adjutant: France

 In the French Army, Air Force and Gendarmerie, the ranks of adjudant (premier maître in the navy) and adjudant-chef (maître-principal in the navy) may be considered equivalent to Commonwealth warrant officer ranks.
 These ranks are senior to the rank of sergeant and junior to the rank of major.
 Like the officers, the adjudants are entitled to the mon before their rank, as in "mon adjudant".

 In France, each corps has a colour (gold for most infantry units, artillery, the air force and engineers, or silver for most cavalry units, transport and materiel corps).
 A French adjutant wears a band, with thin red line, in the opposite colour to that of his corps.
 A chief adjutant wears a band, with thin red line, in the colour of his corps.
 In order to distinguish an adjutant from a chief adjutant it is necessary to know the arm's colour.

 In cavalry units, adjudants and adjudants-chefs are addressed by tradition as "lieutenants".

+Netherlands

+Within the Netherlands Armed Forces the seniormost non-commissioned officer rank across all branches is called adjudant-onderofficier.
+The rank is both rated OR-8 and OR-9 within the NATO rank structure, however, it is only after 3 years as an adjudant-onderofficier that there is advancement to OR-9.